The Editor of this blog when he lived with cannibals in Irian Jaya (West Papua New Guinea).

 Rationality and knowledge will eventually triumph over fear, euphoria and emotionalism.
 Try going into your local store and offering the owner half the cash in his till, then tell him to get out because you own the business now.
 Crazy?
 Mr. Market offered some Internet companies at half their cash value in 2002/2003.
 That is what I call a margin of safety!

 Once a value investor, you never go back.

 I hope to share my reference library of readings, videos, case studies and lectures to help other self-directed, avid investing students.
-To have access to the Value Vault which has over 40 video lectures–including books and other materials just email me at email@example.com then place VALUE VAULT in the subject heading.
+To have access to the Value Vault which has over 40 video lectures–including books and other materials just type in VALUE VAULT in the search box in the upper right hand corner of this blog, then follow links to the Cloud Folders.
 Please use the materials for your own use.

 Becoming a successful, knowledgeable investor is a long arduous journey, but worth the effort.
 As a former private pilot, the training is applicable to learning how to invest.
 First, you must understand the theory of flight, weather and navigation, then you practice in a controlled environment–either in a trainer or in good weather with an instructor–before you fly solo.

 As a beginner, you will need to understand accounting, corporate finance and business strategy.
 Then you must practice the application of theory in a controlled environment–think case studies which this blog will introduce.
 Finally, you must apply your principles, knowledge and personal characteristics to the opportunities in front of you.
 Be the best you can be not a follower or mimic.
 Finally, be a skeptic and prove everything for yourself.